rellimrebo/traffic-risk-estimator/README.md

 Team members: Andrew Obermiller, Haoran Li, Joey Liu, Tongqing Shi, Zachary Zheng
 # Files

-veh_type_graphs.ipynb: Visualization of vehicle types involved in collisions and normalized casualty rates
+veh_type_graphs.ipynb: Visualization of vehicle types involved in collisions and normalized casualty rates. visualization.ipynb: Visualization of time and street information in collisions. data_statistical.ipynb: Apply some Probability and Statistical Methods on the processed traffic and collisions data.
 Classification.py: A classification model using Logistic Regression to predict whether there will be a collision.
 Regression.py: A regression model using Linear Regression to predict the number of people who will be injured by the collision.